score-spec/spec/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Determine if your bug is really a bug and not an error on your side for example using incompatible environment components/versions (Make sure that you have read the [documentation](https://github.com/score-dev/docs).
 If you are looking for support.
-- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/score-dev/demo-repositoryissues?q=label%3Abug).
+- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug.
 - Also make sure to search the internet (including Stack Overflow) to see if users outside the GitHub community have discussed the issue.
 - Collect information about the bug:
   - Stack trace (Traceback).